 Another vital aspect of your film?
 Production insurance!
 Learn all about it here.

 The release form template

-Remember to always have clear communication with your talent concerning what their performance entails on set, as well as what you are planning on doing with the footage after production.
-It is important to be as specific as possible when describing your creative plans.
+Remember to always communicate clearly with your talent concerning what their performance entails on set, and what you plan on doing with the footage after production.
+When describing your creative plans, it is important to be as specific as possible.
 This will keep both parties on the same page and avoid any confusion down the road.

 Actor release forms can be useful for all productions, even sometimes when working with animal talent.
 To use the image and likeness of an animal, you must get signed permission from its owner first.
 The template linked above can come in handy under any situation on set.
 Make sure to bring extra copies of your actor release forms because you can never have too many of them.